erinmgraham/intro-image-classification-cnn-nci/episodes/02-image-data.md

 Inspect the training and validation sets we created.

-How many samples does each set have and are the classes well balanced?
+Q1: How many samples does each data set have?

+Q2: Are the number of classes represented in each data set well balanced?

 Hint: Use `np.sum()` on the '*_labels' to find out if the classes are well balanced.